Consciousness, science, brain and mind

 The cultural influence of scientific knowledge and the worldviews produced by the psyche

 Every new form of knowledge that is introduced into the cultural circuit of a society exerts an effect on the programming of the various brains exposed to cultural influences, and thus on the psychic effects that result from it.
 Of course, not all brains react in the same way, and there is a big difference between the brains that already have decades of life, in which the new cultural programs have to deal with those acquired in the past, and the younger brains, that accept new programs more easily and without difficulty.
 This observation, in its banality, leads us to confront the question of the worldview and the meaning of life, elaborated by the human psyche in different cultures and at different ages.
-For example, after a period of several centuries in which the dominant cultural program presented the human being as a dual system, consisting of a (mortal) body and a soul (immortal), for a few decades ago to today a new program has emerged, founded on a seemingly solid knowledge base, according to which the human being consists only of a body with its brain, and what until recently was interpreted as a soul is nothing but mental activity determined by the brain working.
+For example, after a period of several centuries in which the dominant cultural program presented the human being as a dual system, consisting of a (mortal) body and a soul (immortal), for a few decades ago to today a new program has emerged, according to which the human being consists only of a body with its brain, and what until recently was interpreted as a soul is nothing but mental activity determined by the brain working.
 If this is the case, it is as if the brain itself (taking into account the interactions between the many thousands of brains that form a socio-cultural system) said: «Sorry, so far I have been wrong, but now I tell you things as they really are».

 Since every form of knowledge is determined by mental activity, it is nothing more than a psychic construction oriented to represent a reality that, in its essence, escapes us.
 The confidence we can have in the representations elaborated by the human psyche is undermined by the fact that these representations are changing in the various cultures, both in space and over time.
 Even today, in our western society, so many people continue to operate on the basis of religious programs, and often superstitious.
 Undoubtedly, it is true that to understand the bases of scientific knowledge an uncommon intelligence is required, and that the achievements of science should be established over time for their intrinsic consistency and the benefits they have for human living conditions.
 But the psychic representation that conscious mental activity is nothing but an epiphenomenon of brain activity presents more than a weak point, and does not produce any advantage.
 The conscious Ego, in fact, has its own reality and intentional autonomy: this means that those parts of the brain that – through their activity – determine consciousness and the Ego's self-perception, differ essentially from those areas of the brain that work unconsciously.
 The fact of bringing back into the functional scope of the brain all the problems and conflicts that are found in the human psyche perhaps may be helpful, but does not move one iota the complexity and difficulty of the issues to be resolved: the organic basis holds in itself the mystery of its enigmatic origin.